HyperShark1007/Handwritten-Digit-Generation-using-DCGAN/README.md

 # Handwritten-Digit-Generation-using-DCGAN
 Implemented a Deep Convolutional Generative Adversarial Network (DCGAN) using PyTorch to generate handwritten digit images.
+Developed a generator to create realistic digit images and a discriminator to distinguish between real and fake images.
+Acquired hands-on experience in building and training deep learning models, enhancing skills in neural networks and PyTorch framework.